 - Before Sunrise / Before Sunset / Before Midnight: This is a tale in three parts where Ethan Hawke and Julie Delpy spend a day together.
-The first one is a slow-cinema indie where the new couple wander the cobblestone streets of Vienna.
+The first one is a slow-cinema indie where the new couple roam the cobblestone streets of Vienna.
 In part two, they meet as adults in Paris.
 The third installation focus on the middle-aged couple during a crisis in Greece.
 I like the fact that the films have a real decade between their recordings, so the actors have aged naturally to fit the story.
 Hopefully there will be a fourth movie soon.

 - The Secret Life of Walter Mitty: A silly feel-good movie where Ben Stiller’s character daydreams about going on adventures, until he actually finds himself heading straight into one.
 Amazing views from Iceland and other locations will cause many armchair travelers to reach for their passport.